emilienschultz/activetigger/docs/quickstart.md

 ![Training a prediction model](img/featuretab.png)

-Second, you need to train a current prediction model based on the annotations you have made so far.
-You do this at the bottom of the annotation tab.
-The basic parameters can be used for the first model and refined latter.
+Second, you need to **select features** under the Project tab and train a **Quick Model**

-Once the prediction model is trained, you can now choose the _active_ and _maxprob_ selection modes when picking elements.
+Once the quick prediction model is trained, you can now choose the _active_ and _maxprob_ selection modes when picking elements.
 That means you can use the prediction of this model to guide your selection.

 ![Overview of the selection modes](img/selectionmode.png)